After almost a year of renovating and remodeling, I am so exited to to take you on our new white farmhouse kitchen tour with me!

 Window and door trim

-My husband spent a lot of time to mill the window and door trim so it would match the rest of the house.
+My husband spent a lot of time milling the window and door trim so it would match the rest of the house.
 We were both surprised at how much time and detail orientation it takes but think that in the end, it was absolutely worth it.

 This is the third Ikea kitchen in my life and I happily chose it again.
 Their value is unmatched, meaning you get a lot of quality for a very good price.